ahmed-azab271/MedCare/README.md

 💡 Project Overview
-This is a modern and responsive Doctor’s Appointment Booking Website that allows patients to easily reserve appointments online.
+This is a modern and responsive Booking Website that allows patients to easily reserve appointments online.
 Designed with both patients and doctors in mind, the platform offers a smooth and secure experience for managing medical visits.

 🚀 Key Features
 🕒 Book your doctor’s appointment in seconds